c64lib/gradle-retro-assembler-plugin/README.md

     retroProject {
         dialect = "KickAssembler"
+        dialectVersion = "5.6"
         libDirs = ["..", ".ra/deps/c64lib"]
         srcDirs = ["lib", "spec"]

+        // dependencies
         libFromGitHub "c64lib/64spec", "0.7.0pr"
     }

-You can of course adjust values of `libDirs` and `srcDirs` to your needs.
+You can of course adjust all values inside `retroProject` to your needs.

+### Customizing your build
+The following properties can be customized:
+* `dialect` - selects Assembler dialect and determines Assembler to be used (possible values: `KickAssembler`)
+* `dialectVersion` - selects version of Assembler binary to be used (see https://github.com/c64lib/asm-ka/releases for available versions)
+* `libDirs` - provides array of directory locations where your libraries are downloaded
+* `srcDirs` - provides array of directory locations where your source code (`asm` files) resides

+### Launching your build
 There are two core tasks that can be used from command line:
 * `gradle build` performs assembling process and produces output files (actually `sym` and `prg` files are created alongside source `asm` files)